Jan Kruys: Diary

 Between 1817 and 1830, Jan kept a detailed diary.
 The fourteen books are archived at the Dutch Institute of Military History.
 Transcriptions and other documents are kept at the historic museum of Vriezenveen.

-The books describe the daily life in the town of Vriezenveen at the beginning of the nineteenth century.
-Jan documented the Storm Flood of 1825, the worst natural disaster of the nineteenth century in the Netherlands, as well as the malaria epidemic in Groningen en Friesland and the great fire of the town of Holten.
+The books describe the daily life in the town of Vriezenveen at the beginning of the 19th century.
+Jan documented the Storm Flood of 1825, the worst natural disaster of the 19th century in the Netherlands, as well as the malaria epidemic in Groningen en Friesland and the great fire of the town of Holten.